Author: Michele at ScriptureStudy.Guide

 Our spirit, where the Holy Spirit dwells in our spiritually renewed hearts, is for the spiritual realm.

 All humans have a soul and a spirit.
 The soul shapes our spirit.
-When the physical vessel dies, the soul dies with it.
+When the physical vessel dies, the soul dies with it but its lessons remain with the eternal spirit.

 Created in God’s Image

 God is a Spirit (John 4:24) — an eternal Spirit who creates, plans and reasons.
-Mankind was created with an eternal spirit, and given dominion over the animals and over the earth.
+Mankind was created with an eternal spirit, and given dominion over the animals and over the earth, just like God has dominion over His creation and over His spiritual realm.

 God gives ALL mankind a soul AND a spirit (Isaiah 42:5).